zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 When use the second useEffect to run setInterval(), it will trigger "NEXT_BOOKABLE" action every 3 seconds.
 While, if the "bookable" have not been loaded by the first useEffect, this "NEXT_BOOKABLE" will cause the Id to be a NAN. what I did is just to check if "bookable" is ready. and dispatch "NEXT_BOOKABLE" until "bookable" is ready.

 Now, if you navigate to "bookables", it will do presentation automatically.

+# use useRef to refer a DOM node

+1, declare a ref variable with useRef. const myRef= useRef() 2, assign this ref to the DOM Node. <button ref={myRef}>Next</button>
+3, use "myRef.current" to refer the Node